redelivre/redelivre/src/wp-content/plugins/forminator/readme.txt

 Forminator’s got you, whether you’re a classic editor or Gutenberg early adapter.
 Say goodbye to shortcodes and quickly add forms to posts with the Forminator block for Gutenberg.

+### Email Routing and Pre-Populate

+Make your site more efficient from visitor input to email response times.
+Use query strings to pre-fill your visitor information and deliver forms direct to specific teams with email routing, auto-response and conditions.

 ### User Front End Post Submittions
 Want to let your visitors share a post submission without needing access to the WordPress dashboard?
 With Forminator visitors can submit post ideas from the front end of your site so you can easily curate and publish their thoughts.
 Assign post to a default author, save to draft, publish immediately, etc.